-This guide lists services available for children and adults with intellectual and developmental disabilities, and mental health and substance use disorders treatment options.
+This guide lists services available for children and adults with intellectual and developmental disabilities, and also lists mental health and substance use disorders treatment options.

-As a member of our Health Plan, you have rights and responsibilities for your care.
-A complete list of rights and responsibilities is also available in the Member Handbook
+As a member of our health plan, you have certain rights and responsibilities about your care.
+A complete list of rights and responsibilities is also available in the Member Handbook.

-These screenings can help you determine if you might have a concern with both mental health and substance use.
+These screenings can help you determine if you might have an issue with mental health and/or substance use.

 If you are unhappy with Partners or a provider in our network, you can make a complaint to Partners.
 You also have the right to file an appeal if you disagree with our decision to deny, reduce, suspend or terminate a service.

 Register for MemberCONNECT, Partners’ member portal.
 MemberCONNECT is a secure website that helps you stay connected with Partners and your services.